 Finding a plastic surgeon to perform your explant surgery is tricky because it can be a more complicated procedure than placing implants.
 If you have already had a negative experience with your breast implants, it is very important to find a surgeon that can remove your implants carefully.
-Your surgeon needs to be able to minimize any leakage or other problems during the surgery.
+Your surgeon needs to be able to minimize any silicone leakage or other problems during the surgery.

-En bloc removal may not be possible in all cases, and your surgeon may not know if en bloc is possible until you are in surgery.
-For example, if your scar tissue capsule is very thick or tightly adhered to the chest wall, en bloc removal may not be possible.
+Keep in mind that en bloc removal may not be possible in all cases, and your surgeon may not know if an en bloc procedure is possible until you are in surgery.
+For example, if your scar tissue capsule is very thin or tightly attached to the chest wall, en bloc removal may not be possible.